 Take Only the Bare Essentials During Sightseeing

 As a general rule, leave most of your valuables in a safe at the hotel or apartment where you're staying.
 It's not necessary to bring your passport or other items of value along with you into the streets of Paris.
 Take along an alternative form of identification and bring along only a copy of the key pages of your passport.
-Additionally, unless you're wearing a money belt, it's generally prudent to keep no more than around 50 or 60 Euros in cash with you (see more on how to handle money in Paris here).
+Additionally, unless you're wearing a money belt, it's generally prudent to keep no more than around 50 or 60 Euros in cash with you.

 Empty Your Pockets and Wear Your Bags Correctly

 Before pickpockets get a chance to quietly empty your pockets, transfer valuables like cash or cellphones to a bag with internal compartments.

 Never wear your purse or bag on one shoulder-- this makes it too easy for pickpockets to swipe it-- especially in crowded conditions where you're less likely to feel it.
 Sling your bag over your chest in crisscross style instead, and keep it close to you and visible.
 If you wear a backpack, you should never keep valuables in outside zipper compartments.